1.4.2.7. Moving average on Red Pitaya

 ...

 In order to change the buffer dimension, we need to have the “writing” rights for this register at the address.
 The module red_pitaya_proc is already connected to the system bus and has the following address: 0x406xxxxx.
-Upon receiving data by address, we must write in the tag_i register (further modification to the process in the red_pitaya_proc.vhd file):
+Upon receiving data by address, we must write in the tag_i register.
+We add the modification at the end of the red_pitaya_proc.vhd file:

 You can find more details about the Red Pitaya register map here.